 Frozen Planet II – David Attenborough's latest BBC natural history series – promises "a journey through Earth's frozen worlds", home to rare Siberian tigers, hangry polar bears and disgustingly cute penguins.
-Episode 4 (Frozen South) of the six-part series arrives this Sunday, 2nd October and it's free to watch and stream on BBC iPlayer.
+The final episode, Episode 6 (Our Frozen Planet), of the six-part series, arrives this Sunday, 16th October and it's free to watch and stream on BBC iPlayer.
 Not in the UK this week?
 Follow this guide on how to watch Frozen Planet II from abroad.

 Despite reaching the ripe old age of 96, British naturalist Sir David Attenborough is as passionate about planet Earth as ever.
 His latest opus, Frozen Planet II, takes viewers "from the poles to the highest peaks", in search of spectacular wildlife and endangered species.